ztaira/vim_notes/README.md

 ### Features
 - Allows vim to fold notes for easier navigation and readability
+- Provides example notes on common vulnerabilities as well as example in comments

 ### What it does
 - Defines a framework to structure notes for repeatability and readibility